foxlet/macOS-Simple-KVM/README.md

-sudo xbps-install -Su qemu python3 python3-pip  # for Void Linux. sudo zypper in qemu-tools qemu-kvm qemu-x86 qemu-audio-pa python3-pip  # for openSUSE Tumbleweed sudo dnf install qemu qemu-img python3 python3-pip # for Fedora sudo emerge -a qemu python:3.8 dev-python/pip # for Gentoo
+sudo xbps-install -Su qemu python3 python3-pip  # for Void Linux. sudo zypper in qemu-tools qemu-kvm qemu-x86 qemu-audio-pa python3-pip  # for openSUSE Tumbleweed sudo dnf install qemu qemu-img python3 python3-pip # for Fedora sudo eopkg install qemu # for Solus OS sudo emerge -a qemu python:3.8 dev-python/pip # for Gentoo
 ```

+If you are installing on Solus OS, extraction qemu may take a while, so be patient.

 ## Step 1
 Run `fetch-macOS.py` to download installation media for macOS (internet required).